 Redang Island is one of the largest islands off the east coast in Kuala Nerus District, Terengganu, famous for its crystal clear waters and white sandy beaches.

-Idyllic and relaxing, there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike, and to enjoy summer holidays with plenty of seafood restaurants.
+Idyllic and relaxing, there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike, and enjoy summer holidays with plenty of seafood restaurants.

-Perhentian Islands are everything you need for a relaxing holiday in Malaysia – crystal clear waters, diverse aquatic life, thick jungles, turquoise skies, and white sands.
+The authentic islands are everything you need for a relaxing holiday in Malaysia – crystal clear waters, diverse aquatic life, thick jungles, turquoise skies, and white sands.

 The waters are so clean that snorkeling is possible off the beach.
 You can take a day trip to swim with turtles and enjoy the evenings with bonfires and barbeques on the beach.